computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 This guide is focused on how to set up the starter kit on Google Cloud Platform's App Engine standard environement, which has these nice features:

-- PaaS simplicity that makes sense for WordPress, but also scalability, robustness, and a straightforward migration path to Kubernetes
+- PaaS simplicity that makes sense for WordPress, but also provides a straightforward migration path to Kubernetes
+- Scalability, robustness, zero-downtime deploys
 - StackDriver logging nicely aggregates errors
 - Many orgs are already using GSuite for identity, analytics, ads, etc
 - Google Cloud Storage WordPress Plugin